What Are The World’s Best Airline Brands?

 Qatar Airways A350 Qsuites business class

-Doha’s Hamad International Airport is also a solid hub that keeps getting better, and all around I feel like the Qatar Airways travel experience is pleasant and consistent.
 I am also a sucker for Qatar Airways’ marketing.
-Don’t ask me how much time I spend listening to Qatar Airways’ boarding music while not on a plane, because it’s a lot. 😉
+Don’t ask me how much time I spend listening to Qatar Airways’ boarding music while not on a plane, because it’s a lot.
+It’s probably my favorite boarding music in the world.

 Singapore Airlines

-The Singapore Airlines inflight experience is industry-leading in all cabins, and on top of that Singapore Changi is arguably the best airport in the world.
+The Singapore Airlines inflight experience is industry-leading in all cabins, and on top of that, Singapore Changi is arguably the best airport in the world.
 Most of all, I’d say Singapore Airlines staff are the most consistently professional of just about any airline out there.
 Whether you’re flying in long haul first class or short haul business class, Singapore Airlines nails it.

 Singapore Airlines A380 Suites first class